QuenumGerald/sparq/certora/README.md

 ## Authorization

-Morpho Blue also defines primitive authorization system, where users can authorize an account to fully manage their position.
+Sparq also defines primitive authorization system, where users can authorize an account to fully manage their position.
 This allows to rebuild more granular control of the position on top by authorizing an immutable contract with limited capabilities.
 The authorization is verified to be sound in the sense that no user can modify the position of another user without proper authorization (except when liquidating).